immutable/imx-core-sdk-golang/GOLANG_GUIDELINES.md

 * Code containing atomic business logic

-Bad (expose checking assets contained in a vault to be fungible or non-fungible.
+:x: Bad (expose checking assets contained in a vault to be fungible or non-fungible.
 Leave room for missing this check in new places that require crediting a vault):
 ```
 if vault is fungible {
   CreditFungibleVault()